Emmet Heidrick

-R. Emmet "Snags" Heidrick (July 29, 1876 – January 20, 1916) was an outfielder in Major League Baseball from 1898 to 1908.
-He played for the Cleveland Spiders, St. Louis Cardinals, and St. Louis Browns.
-He was known as a good defensive player who hit for a high batting average but he missed a great deal of playing time due to injuries.
+R. Emmet "Snags" Heidrick (July 29, 1876 – January 20, 1916) was an American professional baseball player.
+He played in Major League Baseball (MLB) for the Cleveland Spiders, St. Louis Cardinals, and St. Louis Browns between 1898 and 1908, primarily as an outfielder.
+He was known as a good defensive player who hit for a high batting average, but he missed a great deal of playing time due to injuries.

 Heidrick stood out among early baseball players because he came from a wealthy family.
 His father, Levi Heidrick, was a successful businessman, and his son, Gardner Heidrick, co-founded an executive search firm.